mrjestone/collably-cohort1/01_1STCOMMIT/README.md

 **You've just made your first commit!
 Congratulations!**

 ### **Stuck?**
 If you encounter any errors, copy the error message and paste it into our `#help-requests` channel on Discord.
-We're here to help!
+I'm here to help!